Peek Frean pioneered the modern British biscuit, and introduced the Bourbon, Custard Cream and Garibaldi varieties.

 George Hender Frean (1824 – 1903), a relation by marriage, was invited to become managing partner.
 Frean was a Baptist from Plymouth who traded as a miller.
 Initially there were eight employees.

-The firm acquired a licence from Dr John Dauglish (1824 – 1866), the inventor of bread aerated without yeast, to manufacture his product from 1858.
+Peek Frean acquired a licence from Dr John Dauglish (1824 – 1866), the inventor of bread aerated without yeast, to manufacture his product from 1858.
 Aerated bread could be produced more quickly than regular bread, and was believed to be more hygienic.
 The aerated bread and biscuit factory employed nearly 200 men by 1859.
 However Peek Frean struggled to make a profit from aerated bread, and they ceased to produce it from 1861.

 Peek Frean introduced the Garibaldi biscuit in 1861.
 However the biscuit which made the firm’s reputation was the Pearl, introduced in 1865.
 Small, round and sweet, it was softer than any previously mass produced British biscuit.
 It dispensed with the “docker holes” used to prevent biscuits rising in the oven, and was the pioneer of the modern biscuit.